Why you should take slip, trip and fall prevention seriously

 Slip, trip and fall prevention in the workplace

-Financial costs can be steep.
+In addition to the human cost, slips, trips and falls also have a significant financial impact.
 It’s estimated that fall-related injuries cost $70 billion every year in workers’ compensation payouts and medical expenses.
 For the employers themselves, they’ll have to pay even more in lost revenue due to employees having to miss work.

 Common slip, trip and fall hazards

-Well over half of falls (67% to be exact) happen when the individual falls at the same level that they are standing on, as opposed to falling from an elevated surface (which causes the remaining 33%).
+Well over half of the falls (67% to be exact) happen when the individual falls at the same level that they are standing on, as opposed to falling from an elevated surface (which causes the remaining 33%).
 This might go against what many people think about trips, slips and falls, but it’s important to know because it can help you better identify hazards and plan to prevent them.

-Like many other workplace injuries, slips, trips and falls are mostly caused by sloppy workplace designs and poor practice.
+Like many other workplace injuries, slips, trips and falls are mostly caused mainly by sloppy workplace designs and poor practice.
 Hazards can be broadly separated into a few main categories:

 - Floor surface hazards: Slippery surface areas can lead to a fall.
 That includes any oily or wet surfaces created after a spill that aren’t quickly cleaned or at least properly signposted.
 Loose rugs or mats can cause a tumble if employees aren’t careful.